Rolf Gardiner: Politics of the far right

 He was editor of the magazine Youth from 1923, while a student.
 It had been founded in 1920, and at that point was left-leaning and supported guild socialism.
 In Gardiner's time it became internationally oriented and Germanophile, and his own political interests turned to Social Credit.
 He also published articles by John Hargrave, with whom he had associated in the Kibbo Kift.
 After its split from the Woodcraft Folk, Kibbo Kift was in transition, en route for the Social Credit Party of Great Britain and Northern Ireland ("Green Shirts").

 It has been suggested that Gardiner moved from the ideas of guild socialism and social credit, current in the circle of A. R. Orage, towards a search for a masculine brotherhood, through his involvement in the "folk revival".
 His views of folk music and dance have been called "fundamentalist".
 In any case he took up with and formed small groups, rather than political organisations.
 He expressly rejected overtures made to him by members of Mosley's party, which at the time was gaining ground in rural areas in response to the effects of the depression and tithe collection on farming.

 Gardiner later broke with Hargrave, of whom Lawrence disapproved.
 In 1929, Gardiner was writing with approval in the Times Literary Supplement of the Jugendbewegung (German Youth Movement) and its anti-scientific outlook.
 He debated the German Youth Movement in 1934 with Leslie Paul, in the pages of The Adelphi.

 In a series of publications from 1928, he articulated racial theories (Baltic peoples versus Mediterranean peoples) and the need for national reversals of "impoverishment" of the stock.
 It has been said that he was an "ecocentric" looking for a united and pagan England and Germany, and a supporter of Nazi pro-ruralist policies.
-He reportedly expressed anti-Semitic views from 1933, writing first in German.
+He reportedly expressed antisemitic views from 1933, writing first in German.
 However, as his mother was half Austrian Jewish, this is unlikely, and in the late thirties he specifically repudiated this.
 His thinking moved from a belief in the honest value of work, to connection and belonging, and ultimately to a vision of the interplay between the health of soil, animals, crops and people.

 He was a member of the English Mistery, and then of the English Array, formed in 1936.
 Writing in the Array's Quarterly Gazette, Gardiner was an apologist for German "leadership" in Central Europe, dictatorships, and "racial regeneration".
-He later wrote for the periodical New Pioneer, set up in December 1938 by Lord Lymington and John Beckett as a pro-German and anti-Semitic organ.
+He later wrote for the periodical New Pioneer, set up in December 1938 by Lord Lymington and John Beckett as a pro-German and antisemitic organ.

 After World War II, he kept in touch with Richard Walther Darré, an SS leader and NSDAP food and agriculture minister of the Nazi era, who had been one of the chief proponents of the links between a people and the land.